ilijapet/the_witness_blockchain_base_IoT_data_protection_system/README.md

 Second solution could be that a company or industrial branch organises their own network of validators supported by an interested user organisations or even customer protection organisations (who can potentially be interested in) and create a network of node validators to monitor data integrity on their own vehicles and other IoT devices.

 =======

+TODO: make step by step guide on App usage
+TODO: add need for EMAIL_HOST_PASSWORD to load from .env + generating app password if using google